-This memorandum replaces the memorandum issued on September 14, 2020.
-This updated guidance provides modifications to the visitation policy and conditions for indoor group activities.
+This memorandum replaces the memorandum issued on November 4, 2020.
+This updated guidance provides modifications to the conditions for visitation, communal dining and group activities.

 The implementation of this guidance is contingent on Massachusetts meeting a range of public health metrics outlined on the Mass.gov website.
 Ongoing performance related to these measures will inform additional reopening decisions.